UNIVERSITY OF WISCONSIN River Falls

 For an entrance fee of $25/adult and $5/children age 12 and under, participants may select and keep a bowl created in ceramic, pottery, fibers and wood classes at UWRF, River Falls High School, Meyer Middle School, the Renaissance Academy, or by area artists.
-Attendees may also sample, at no extra charge, soups donated and served by area restaurants.
+Attendees may then sample, at no extra charge, soups donated and served by area restaurants.
 Guests have the opportunity to vote for their favorite soup.
-We will once again be awarding a "Chefs' Choice Award" for the soup favored by the chefs participating in the event.
+A "Chefs' Choice Award" will also be given for the soup favored by the chefs participating in the event.

-Tickets can be purchased at the River Falls Chamber of Commerce, 215 West Maple Street, UWRF Chancellor's Office in 116 North Hall or at the Information Desk in the University Center starting in mid January.
+Tickets can be purchased at the River Falls Chamber of Commerce, 215 W. Maple Street, at the Chancellor's Office in 116 North Hall or at the Information Desk in the University Center starting in mid January.
 For questions in regards to advanced ticket sales, call 715-425-3201.
 Tickets will also be available at the door.
 Purchasing tickets in advance will guarantee a bowl.

 Belle Vinez, Bo's 'N Mine, Copper Kettle, Junior's Restaurant & Tap House, Kilkarney Hills, Kinni View Deli at Riverwalk Square, Mei Mei's Cookies, Paddy Ryan's Irish Pub, River Falls Area Hospital Dining Services, Swinging Bridge Brewing Co, UWRF Chartwells Dining Services, West Wind Supper Club, and Whole Earth Grocery.